research interests

 Forschungsinstitut Gesellschaftlicher Zusammenhalt // Research Institute Social Cohesion

 A Germany-wide research consortium, funded by the Federal Ministry for Education and Research.
-Coordinator and deputy speaker of the Berlin section, principal investigator (with Felix Axster) of the project "Cohesion and Resentment in times of crisis: Post-89 memories in East and West Germany".
+Since 2024: Coordinator of the department "Cultural dynamics of cohesion" and principal investigator, with Barbara Lüthi und Maren Möhring, of the research on "Culture Wars and Critique of Moralism: Battles Over Values and Identities".
+2020-2024: Coordinator and deputy speaker of the Berlin section, principal investigator (with Felix Axster) of the project "Cohesion and Resentment in times of crisis: Post-89 memories in East and West Germany".

 Handbook of the Social Science of Memory.